Training for schools

 A group of Charlie Waller Trust trainers have worked with Dr John Coleman to deliver this workshop based on his work.

-Request a Teen Brain Matters session
+Request your own Teen Brain Matters session for your school

 Workshop must be booked by schools (including for parents and carers) using our training request form.
 Please specify when prompted that you would like a Teen Brain Matters workshop, and if applicable include the name of the Charlie Waller trainer you have been in contact with.